-The register provides a consideration for the design processes for rolling stock sub systems, enabling technical compatibility assessment for fixed installations, monitoring interoperability status of the UK railway network and assessing route compatibility for planned trains.
+Data meeting the RINF specification can be considered for the design processes for rolling stock sub systems, enabling technical compatibility assessment for fixed installations, monitoring interoperability status of the UK railway network and assessing route compatibility for planned trains.
 It is intended to provide an overview of general compatibility, though the RU, Vehicle Manufacturer or other authorised users will need to undertake more detailed assessments prior to a vehicle being cleared to operate on a new route.